roboticsoutreach/kb/docs/events/smallpeice/timeline.md

 It is important to get all volunteers to signup, so that we have the right names to give to Smallpeice for food.

+#### Rules

+**Date Unknown, ASAP**

+The game for the event should be designed and agreed upon as early as possible in the cycle.
+It is blocked by few things (mostly kit capabilities), but feeds into arena design, as well as labs.

+When designing the game, it is worth reading the [Game Design Desiderata](/events/smallpeice/game-design)

+- *Open game idea submissions*
+- *Hold discussion meeting*
+- *Submit final idea*
+- *Finalise Rules into formal document*
+- *Prepare information for Rules Q&A*

+#### Student Information Packs

+**~1 month before**

+About a month before the event Smallpeice send out the event information and several pieces of information need to be included in this pack.

+- Week Schedule
+- Invite Parents to Finals
+- Any worksheets (usually Python)

+This is mostly handled by ECS.

+- *Book car parking for parents for finals*

+#### Confirmations with Smallpeice

+**~1-2 weeks before**

+Around 1 - 2 weeks before the summer school, Smallpeice will contact us asking for confirmations on:

+- Formal Meal Attendance
+- Volunteer numbers
+- Dietary Requirements
+- Accomodation numbers and dates

 ## Attributions